Arts Advisory Council

 Poonam is actively involved with Asia Society and sits on their Advisory Board.
 She sits on the International Council of the Tate, The South Asian Acquisitions Committee of Tate Modern.
 She also sits on the Advisory Board of Khoj which is an international Artists’ Association aimed at promoting inter cultural understanding through experimentation and exchange.
 She is a leading supporter of the Kochi Muziris Biennale where she published the Catalogue Celebrating India’s first Biennale in memory of her late father.
 Poonam has also supported the V.S.
 Gaitonde retrospective at the Guggenheim Museum, New York apart from Loaning them a work.
 She was born and raised in Bombay and plays an active role in heritage conservation initiatives in the city.

-Anurag Bhargava, New York and Delhi, India
+Anurag Bhargava, India and USA

 Radhika Chopra, New Delhi, India